niess/mulder/docs/source/interface.rst

    .. method:: __new__(model=None, /, *, material=None)

-      Create a new atmospheric medium.
+      Creates a new atmospheric medium.

       The *model* argument specifies the vertical density profile, which is provided as an :math:`N \times 2` array mapped as :math:`[(z_0, \rho_0),